Computing finite index congruences of finitely presented semigroups and monoids: Performance comparison

-Again the outcome is somewhat mixed.
-Generally in the examples presented in this section \cref{algorithm-all-right-congruences} as implemented in \libsemigroups is fastest for finds all right congruences, followed by \CREAM for the small examples, and \cref{algorithm-enumerate} from \Semigroups for larger values.
+Again, the outcome is somewhat mixed.
+Generally in the examples presented in this section, the low-index congruence algorithm as implemented in \libsemigroups is fastest for finding all right congruences, followed by \CREAM for the small examples, and \cref{algorithm-enumerate} from \Semigroups for larger values.
 For finding only principal congruences, again \CREAM is faster for smaller examples, and \Semigroups is faster for larger examples.